-Assi works as an integrative community physician for Clalit Health Clinics.
-In this role, Assi manages health services teams both at the regional and community levels through Ramat HaNegev.
+Assi is a community doctor and an integrative community physician for Clalit HMO.
+In this role, Assi manages health services teams both at the regional and community levels through the Ramat HaNegev Regional Council.
 Through 2009, he served as a physician in several Ethiopian immigrant absorption centers.

-Assi also serves as the medical director for Clalit Health Services’ Prescription Information project, which is the online medical division of Clalit’s central office, Assi manages the team of writers and is responsible for writing medical content for the general public.
+Assi also serves as the Medical Director for Clalit's Prescription Information Project, which is the online medical division of Clalit’s central office.
+Assi manages the writing team that is responsible for writing medical content for the general public.

 Before completing his studies, Assi served as a nurse at the Soroka Hospital in Be'er Sheva.
-He also mentored and supported IDF orphans and bereaved families on behalf of the Defense Ministry's rehabilitation department.
+He also mentored and supported IDF orphans and bereaved families on behalf of the Ministry of Defense's Rehabilitation Department.

 As part of his volunteer activities, Assi represents the community doctors’ organziation for the Israel Medical Association and is a member of the National Secretariat of the Doctors’ Organization.

 Assi is the author of a popular blog that focuses on community medicine, the periphery and health.
 He was also instrumental in founding a professional network of 400 family practitioner doctors.
 Assi was the medic in the Negev Mountain Rescue Unit, which leads international rescue and assistance operations after natural disasters.
 He also founded and managed a volunteer medical center in a Negev Bedouin village.